 The FAQ bot we will be building will be an FAQ bot for API.AI itself.

 Want a copy of this agent’s ZIP file to import into your API.AI console?
-You don’t need the ZIP file to follow along with the guide.
+Note: You don’t need the ZIP file to follow along with the guide.